ethereum/trin/book/src/developers/protocols/json_rpc.md

 }
 ```

-## `portal_historyTraceRecursiveFindContent`
+## `portal_historyTraceGetContent`
-Same as `portal_historyRecursiveFindContent`, but will also return a "route" with the content.
+Same as `portal_historyGetContent`, but will also return a "route" with the content.
 The "route" contains all of the ENR's contacted during the lookup, and their respective distance to the target content.
 If the content is available in local storage, the route will contain an empty array.

 ### Parameters
 - `content_key`: Target content key.